appveyor/website/NJekyll/site/docs/notifications.md

     notifications:
       - provider: <provider_1>
         settings: ...
+        on_build_success: true|false
+        on_build_failure: true|false
+        on_build_status_changed: true|false

       - provider: <provider_2>
         settings: ...

-> NOTE: Notifications defined on project settings UI are merged with notifications defined in `appveyor.yml`.
+> **Notifications defined on project settings UI are merged with notifications defined in appveyor.yml.**

+## Triggering notifications

+When notification is configured in `appveyor.yml` and no `on_build_` triggers are specified then all triggers are set to `true` meaning notification is sent on all three "success", "failure" and "status change" events.
+For example, if you have the following setup:

+    notifications:
+    - provider: Email
+      to:
+      - some@email.com

+it will be read by AppVeyor as:

+    notifications:
+    - provider: Email
+      to:
+      - some@email.com
+      on_build_success: true
+      on_build_failure: true
+      on_build_status_changed: true

+so, to do not receive notifications on build success specify:

+    notifications:
+    - provider: Email
+      to:
+      - some@email.com
+      on_build_success: false

 ## Global email notifications